Leave the emotionally unavailable man to himself and take responsibility for your emotional needs.

 You have been asking lots of questions about how to improve your love relationship; reading books and participating in forums where people gave you ideas and support, but still there are no visible changes in the emotional link with the person you love?
 It’s time to regroup and evaluate this point in your life.

 It’s pretty significant that you are still waiting for his love to make a difference in your life; it is perhaps a chronic condition in your life…If this has happened before to you, perhaps we should be looking at what kind of attachment has reduced now your choices of finding something different from the emotional insecurity of your first years…But, let’s look at the present now:

 Investing a lot of time and energy in relationship damage repair, like asking for forgiveness, trying to read between the lines, eavesdropping his mood to see what can be talked about, and fearing for the future, then you need to face some hard questions.
 The first one is: Am I waiting for love, and connection from a man who is incapable of intimacy?
 Am I expecting cooperation and compromise from a man who never learned how to be part of a group and only thinks on himself?
-Can this man change, and does he want to change?
+Can this man heal his emotional unavailable self and does he want to change?
 Does he spend his energy avoiding recriminations instead of having a plan for change?

 You have a set of new answers here.
 Look at them, breathe deeply and decide if what you are looking at is what you need in your life.
 The focus of this exercise is to compare both sets of images:

 a) your needs and expectations;